Baryton trios (Haydn): Stylistic evolution

 Jones notes changes in the style of the trios over time.
 In part, these simply reflect the expanding ability of Prince Esterházy to play an instrument that initially was new to him.
 Thus, in the early trios the predominant key employed is A major, evidently the easiest in which to play; later works explore a broader range of keys.
 By the third volume of trios, the Prince was evidently able to pluck and bow simultaneously, a task demanded in Nos.
 60 and 66; and to alternate rapidly between plucking and bowing (e.g. no. 69).

-The time when the trios were composed (1765-1775) was an important period of evolution in Haydn's style, including the so-called "Sturm und Drang" period that included works such as the "Farewell Symphony" and the C-minor piano sonata of 1772.
+The time when the trios were composed (1765-1775) was an important period of evolution in Haydn's style, including the so-called "Sturm und Drang" period that included works such as the "Farewell Symphony" and the C-minor keyboard sonata of 1772.
 Haydn was also busy composing a series of 18 string quartets (opp.
 9, 17 and 20) that established his reputation as founder and master of this genre.
 The baryton trios, though smaller in scope, echo the stylistic evolution of this period, increasing in subtlety and interest over time.